MrHedmad/kerblam/README.md

 All of these are meaningful and important contributions.
 For this reason, **all** contributors are listed in [the contributing guide](docs/CONTRIBUTING.md).

+If you use Kerblam! or want to add your opinion to the direction it is taking, take a look at [the issues labelled with RFC](https://github.com/MrHedmad/kerblam/issues?q=is%3Aissue+is%3Aopen+label%3ARFC).
+They are *requests for comments* where you can say your opinion on new features.

 Thank you for taking an interest in Kerblam!
 Any help is really appreciated.